regiellis/regiellis/README.md

 > "Regi is a dedicated worker who enjoys new challenges.
 He takes responsibility for his work, plays well with others, and is able to self-manage priorities when necessary."
 > — Laura Laytham, Head of Web at Sisense

-> "I've worked closely with Regi at ThisNext, and have found him to be an excellent front end developer...
+> "I've worked closely with Regi at ThisNext, and have found him to be an excellent front-end developer...
 He always works hard and develops good relationships with his coworkers."
 > — Will Redd, Cofounder of ZipRecruiter

 > "Regi is a kick-ass developer, I could say the best I've worked with...
-His attitude is completely professional, his skills have saved my life many times."
+His attitude is completely professional, and his skills have saved my life many times."
 > — Three, Designer at Apple

 ---